 AbstractFlood-control measures, such as levees and floodwalls, can backfire and increase risks of disastrous floods by giving the public a false sense of security and thus encouraging people to build valuable property in high-risk locations.
 More generally, nonlinear interactions between human land-use and natural processes can produce unexpected emergent phenomena in coupled human-natural systems (CHNS).
 We describe a participatory agent-based simulation of coupled urban development and flood risks and discuss the potential of this simulation to help educate a wide range of the public---from middle- and high-school students to public officials---about emergence in CHNS and present results from two pilot studies.

-A computer simulation of impact of forecast use on agricultural income
+A computer simulation of the impact of forecast use on agricultural income

 Gunda, T., Bazuin, J., Nay, J., Yeung, K. (2017).
 “Impact of seasonal forecast use on agricultural income in a system with varying crop costs and returns: an empirically-grounded simulation”.
 Environmental Research Letters, DOI: 10.1088/1748-9326/aa5ef7.
 Model available online at OpenABM.